-Utility theory of entrepreneurship
+Utility Theory of Entrepreneurship

 Utility Theory: Why Entrepreneurs Choose Freedom Over Money

 Why do people leave high-paying corporate jobs to start risky ventures that might pay less?
-According to Utility Theory, the answer is that "value" is measured in more than just dollars.
+According to 1890's, Utility Theory, the answer is that "value" is measured in more than just dollars.

 Developed by moral philosophers in the early 1900s, including John Stuart Mill, the core concept is that individuals make decisions to maximize Utility—a measure of total satisfaction, happiness, and value.